andrewyur/andrewyur.github.io/README.md

-# Portfolio Page
+# Portfolio Website

-This is a portfolio page I have been in the process of creating for a long time.
+This is a portfolio website I have been in the process of creating for a long time.
 With solo projects I have often had trouble with motivation and burnout.
 I tend to have such a grand vision for what the project will be, work on it obsessively for a week or so, and run out of motivation after getting in way over my head.

-This time, I am going to focus on creating a small working base, and then adding features in a managable way, instead of trying to do it all in one go.
+This go around, I am going to focus on creating a small working base, and then adding features in a managable way, instead of trying to do it all in one go.

 ## Figma page